Demystifying Tubal Tensor Algebra: Algebra of Tubes

 Eq. (\ref{eq:modmul-dft}) implies that we can implement the idea that multiplication of two tubes as the tube associated with multiplying the polynomials module \(X^n - 1\) via

 By using FFT and inverse FFT to implement the DFT and its inverse, we can multiply two tubes in \(O(n \log n)\) operations.
 Note that for $\va,\vb\in\R^n$ then $\va \tprod \vb\in\R^n$.

 Considering Eq.~\eqref{eq:tprod}, we immediately see that when endowing $\R^n$ with the usual vector addition and $\tprod$ product all the ring axioms hold, and we have a ring.
 Furthermore, we also see that the $\tprod$ is commutative, so we have a commutative ring.
+Eq.~\eqref{eq:tprod} was originally proposed in~\cite{kilmer-2011-factor-strat}, and showing that $\R^n$ endowed with it leads to a commutative ring was originally shown in~\cite{braman-2010-third-order}.